 Contraindication

-In patients with known hypersensitivity reaction to brexpiprazole or any of its components.
+In patients with known hypersensitivity to brexpiprazole or any of its components.
 Reactions have included: rash, facial swelling, urticaria and anaphylaxis.

-REXULTI 4 mg significantly decreased PANSS total score for patients who were markedly to moderately ill vs placebo across 2 trials
+REXULTI 4 mg significantly decreased PANSS total score for patients who were markedly to moderately ill vs placebo across 2 trials in adults4,5

 Study 3 and Study 4: